 This document specifies a data transport between services and their application clients that is reliable across interruptions, such as a bus reset, that cause target task set(s) to be aborted.
 The data transport is not only robust in these circumstances, but efficient.
 Data transfer may be quickly resumed without the necessity to redundantly move data already stored in or retrieved from an initiator's buffers.
 This is accomplished by cooperation between initiator and target in the use of the signature information field in transport flow ORBs.
-The signature field provides a method for the target to recognize an ORB already in progress previously active in an aborted task set if it is signaled after a bus reset.
+The signature field provides a method for the target to recognize an ORB previously active in an aborted task set.

-In order to recognize and correctly resume execution for duplicate previously active ORBs, the target shall maintain context information (a history log) for each active ORB.
-An ORB is active from the time the target fetches it and commences data transfer2 up until the time completion status for the ORB is stored at the initiator's status_FIFO and either an ack_pending with a subsequent response of resp_complete or an ack_OK are received by the target.
+In order to recognize and correctly resume execution for previously active ORBs, the target shall maintain context information (a history log) for each active ORB.
+An ORB is active from the time the target fetches it and commences data transfer3 up until the time completion status for the ORB is stored at the initiator's status_FIFO and either an ack_pending (with a subsequent response of resp_complete) or else an ack_complete are received by the target.

-The exact details of context information maintained by a target are implementation-dependent, but the context shall be sufficient to correctly resume execution of a duplicate previously active ORB if signaled by the initiator after a task set abort bus reset.
+The exact details of context information maintained by a target are implementation-dependent, but the context shall be sufficient to correctly resume execution of a previously active ORB if signaled by the initiator after a task set abort.
 At a minimum, context information consists of the direction, special and end_of_message bits and the queue and signature fields for each active ORB as well as the status of data transfer-in progress or completed successfully or in error.
-Context information probably includes the original buffer size (derived from page table entries if a page table is associated with the ORB), the amount of data already transferred or remaining to be transferred and a pointer to the current location within the data buffer.
+Context information probably includes the original buffer size (derived from page table entries if a page table is associated with the ORB), the amount of data already transferred or remaining to be transferred and a pointer to the offset of the current location within the data buffer.

-Under normal circumstances, Context information for an active ORB may shall be discarded when the target receives a successful completion response after storing the status block for that ORB at the initiator's status_FIFO.
-If the target fails to receive successful completion response, context information for an active ORB shall be discarded when a successful completion response is received after storing a status block for a subsequent ORB for the same queue.
+Context information for an active ORB shall be discarded when the target receives a successful completion response after storing the status block for that ORB at the initiator's status_FIFO or when a successful completion response is received after storing a status block for a subsequent ORB for the same queue.
 An ORB is subsequent to another if it was signaled by the initiator after the first ORB.